lanterndata/lantern_extras/README.md

 ```

 This will set up trigger on specified table (`lantern_jobs`) and when new row will be inserted it will start embedding generation based on row data.
+After that the triggers will be set up in target table, so it will generate embeddings continousely for that table.
 The jobs table should have the following structure

 ```sql